- No admission or placement test!

 Have transcripts sent directly to:

-Our program pricing is comparable to other accelerated degree programs, especially when all factors are considered (tuition, fees, entrance exams, prerequisite courses others require, and length of program).
-KSN tuition is the same as the university’s, but all RN-to-BSN students receive an automatic scholarship of considerable value.
+Our program pricing is comparable to other accelerated degree programs, especially when all factors are considered including tuition, fees, entrance exams, other required prerequisite courses, and length of program.
+RN-to-BSN tuition is approximately 50% LESS than standard undergraduate tuition at OCU.
+Click here for our current RN-to-BSN tuition rates.